GoogleChrome/web.dev/src/site/content/en/metrics/tti/index.md

   leave.
 They may even lose confidence or trust in the value of your brand.

 To avoid this problem, make every effort to minimize the difference between FCP and TTI.
-And in cases were a noticeable difference does exist, make it clear through visual indicators that the components on your page are not yet interactive.
+And in cases where a noticeable difference does exist, make it clear through visual indicators that the components on your page are not yet interactive.